Hawaiian and Indo-Pacific Languages and Literatures

 N. C. Losch, MA (Chair)—Hawaiian language and culture, Pacific

-Degrees and Certificates Offered: Undergraduate Certificate in Hawaiian; Undergraduate Certificate in Indo-Pacific languages (Burmese, Filipino, Hindi, Ilokano, Indonesian, Samoan, Sanskrit, Tahitian, Thai, or Vietnamese); BA in Hawaiian; BA in Philippine Language and Literature; BA in interdisciplinary studies (concentration in Hindi, Indonesian, Samoan, Sanskrit, Thai, or Vietnamese); Minor in Filipino and Ilokano Language and Culture; MA in Hawaiian
+Degrees and Certificates Offered: Certificate in Hawaiian; Certificate in Indo-Pacific languages (Burmese, Hindi, Ilokano, Indonesian, Samoan, Sanskrit, Filipino, Tahitian, Thai, or Vietnamese); BA in Hawaiian; BA in Philippine Language and Literature; BA in interdisciplinary studies (concentration in Hindi, Indonesian, Samoan, Sanskrit, Thai, or Vietnamese); Minor in Filipono and Ilokano Language and Culture

 The Academic Program